-How To Get The Apple Watch Classic Buckle Look For Less!
+How to get the Apple Watch Classic Buckle Look for less!

 Classic, stylish, and super sharp-looking for day-to-day use, the phonewatch Premium Vintage Crazy Horse leather watch band is a great alternative to spending big bucks on the Classic Buckle.

-Designed to fit both the Apple Watch Series 1 and Series 2 in 38mm and 42mm sizes, this genuine leather Classic Buckle dupe will cost you less than $20 and comes with a lifetime warranty, so if anything goes wrong, you can reach out to phonewatch for some help.
+Designed to fit both the Apple Watch Series 1 and Series 2 in 38mm and 42mm sizes, this genuine leather Classic Buckle dupe will cost you around $12 and comes with a lifetime warranty, so if anything goes wrong, you can reach out to phonewatch for some help.

 A stainless steel buckle ensures easy adjustment depending on the size of your wrist.
 If you want, you can pick up the phonewatch Premium Vintage Crazy Horse leather watch band in brown and black.